heig-vd-ie/grid-template/docs/best_practices.md

 ## Repository Organization

+- Prefer a single repository for each project, especially if you are working solo.
+This keeps things simple and avoids confusion.
+- Only consider splitting into multiple repositories if you have a large team and clear separation between project parts (e.g., backend vs frontend).
 - Source code in `/src`, tests in `/tests`, examples in `/examples`
 - Document dependencies in `pyproject.toml` or `requirements.txt`
 - Use [`git-lfs`](https://git-lfs.github.com/) for large files
 - Protect `main`/`master` branches ([branch protection](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/using-branch-protection-rules))

+## Main Branch & Versioning

+- The `main` branch is the single source of truth.
+All code should be merged here.
+- Avoid opening many branches at once—keep your branch structure simple and focused.
+- Use feature branches for specific changes, and delete them after merging.
+- Keep your version history clean by using [tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging) for releases instead of long-lived branches.

 ## Daily Workflow